meaniebeanie22/meaniebeanie22.github.io/chapters/the-jolly-boats-last-trip.md

 4. Boat sinks with many provisions

 #### Analysis:
-This chapter introduces a complication for the honest men, as they are stuck on the island missing a goodly chunk of their supplies, and with fire coming from two directions - the coast (Hands and co on the Hispanola with the swivel gun) and on land (the mutineers using small arms).
+This chapter introduces a complication for the honest men, as they are stuck on the island missing a goodly chunk of their supplies, and with fire coming from two directions - the coast (Hands and co on the *Hispaniola* with the swivel gun) and on land (the mutineers using small arms).
 This requires them to hunker down for a siege at the [:stockade](https://en.wikipedia.org/wiki/Stockade), which is the climax for this part.

 ## Annotated chapter
 THIS fifth trip was quite different from any of the others.
 In the